nnhsse201920/registart-webapp/README.md

 Working directory: ``\Users\[USER]\Documents\GitHub\registart-webapp`` <br/>

+### Starting Docker
+Make sure that you follow ALL the instructions for successfully installing Docker Desktop/Toolbox and verifying its installation.

+To launch Desktop,  simply click its icon.
+For Docker Toolbox, start Kitematic.

 ### Building the necessary Docker images for the FIRST time
 Open up a new terminal for each image, and run a command in each one dedicated to it. (e.g. Run database command in one terminal, application in another)